 In my twenties, I married, nurtured my growing family, practiced yoga and meditation, and became a vegetarian and organic gardener.
 In my thirties, I became a nutrition and preventive health care counselor.
 In my forties, I studied natural approaches to menopause.
 In my fifties, I transformed my body with strength training and became a Certified Personal Trainer.
 In my early sixties, I lectured and wrote about strength training, bone health, nutrition, and healthy aging.

 Now, in my mid sixties, I am dealing with the death of my husband while writing about love, loss, and continuing bonds.

-Elaine Mansfield’s website has been named one of “18 Great Caregiver Stories on the Web” that will inspire you by caring.com.
+Elaine Mansfield’s memoir Leaning Into Love: A Spiritual Journey through Grief will be published by Larson Publications, fall 2014.
+Her website has been named one of “18 Great Caregiver Stories on the Web” that will inspire you by caring.com.

 “Grief is a sacred thing, teaching me more about love than I would have learned in a life without cancer, suffering, and death.